ISIN coding is an essential system implemented to identify and distinguish mutual funds. In this article, we cover the following topics:

-All ISIN codes have 12 characters, and this code is made up of both letters and numbers.
+All ISIN codes have 12 alphanumeric characters.
 This is how the numbering code is broken down:

 a.
-First two digits refer to the country in which the issuing company is headquartered
+First two letters refer to the country in which the issuing company is headquartered.

 b.
-The middle nine digits link back to the specific security and act as a unique identifier
+The next nine digits link back to the specific security and act as a unique identifier.

 c.
-The final character called the ‘check digit’ acts as a check and prevents forgery
+The final character also referred to as the ‘check digit’ prevents forgery.